 Myths About the United States Constitution

-Knowing that our nation's form of government is a Republic should not have been new to me.
+Knowing that our nation’s form of government is a republic should not have been new to me.
 After all, I had said the pledge of allegiance at least a kazillion times while I was a student.
-"I pledge allegiance to the flag of the United States of America and to the Republic for which it stands...."
-Actually, we all repeat these words every time we recite the pledge so why is it so commonly believed, and stated, that we live in a Democracy which is actually just about the worst possible form of government out there and one which our founding fathers totally rejected.
+“I pledge allegiance to the flag of the United States of America and to the Republic for which it stands....”
+We all repeat these words every time we recite the pledge so why is it so commonly believed, and stated, that we live in a Democracy which is just about the worst possible form of government out there and one which our founding fathers totally rejected.

 That book and several more by Mr. Gibbs have been published and are now available on Amazon and other locations.